 Are you thinking of visiting Rome in winter?
-From practical information to the best things to do in the city, this is my winter guide to Rome!
+From seeing the Sistine Chapel to the Spanish Steps, these are the best things to do in Rome in winter!

 I snuggled deeper into the corner of a cosy enoteca somewhere in the depths of Rome.
-The steamy windows reminded me of the winter temperature outside, but at this moment I only felt warm and fuzzy.
+The steamy windows reminded me of the cold temperatures outside, but I only felt warm and fuzzy inside.
 When I decided to visit Rome in winter, this is exactly what I had in mind.

-I felt happy as I glanced around the room.
-It was set aglow with strings of white Christmas lights and candles everywhere.
+I felt so happy as I glanced around the room.
+It was glowing with strings of Christmas lights and candles everywhere.
 Lively conversations and laughter swirled through the air.
 As I studied the room, I realized I was the only foreigner in the whole place.
 It felt good that I’d found such a cool local spot.

 As I sipped a glass of local red wine, I scrolled through my photos.
 I couldn’t stop smiling at the fact that I didn’t have a single photobomber in any of my pictures from Vatican City.
 When else can you say that?

 If you think all this sound too good to be true – think again.
-What would you say if I told you there was a way to have Rome in Italy all to yourself?
+What would you say if I told you there was a way to have Rome all to yourself?

-The secret to people-free pictures at the Colosseum, no lines at the city’s biggest tourist attractions, and special foods and activities only offered once a year can all be yours – if you visit Rome in winter.
+The secret to people-free pictures at the Sistine Chapel, no lines at the city’s biggest tourist attractions, and special foods and activities only offered once a year can all be yours – if you visit Rome in winter.